pkss12/Portf_Replit/replit.md

 ## Overview

-This is a modern portfolio website built for Patrick dos Santos, a logistics and data analysis professional.
+This is a modern portfolio website built for Patrick dos Santos, Analista de Gestão at Era Técnica Engenharia Construções e Serviços LTDA since August 2021.
 The application is a full-stack TypeScript project featuring a React frontend with a Node.js/Express backend.
-The site showcases professional experience, skills, projects, and includes a contact form for potential clients or employers.
+The site showcases his expertise in Integrated Logistics, Operational Excellence, Process Improvement, and Data Analysis, with a focus on AI applications in logistics.

 ## User Preferences